Hello and Welcome to Year 4

 It is every child's responsibility to ensure that the books are kept in a good condition, not ripped, bent or lost and brought to school every day in case for any reason our library slot changes to a different day.
 It is also the children's responsibility to decide if they need to change there book during our library session.

-We will be linking areas of Mathematics such as, Measures and Co-ordinates to our'Deep Blue' theme.
+We will be linking areas of Mathematics such as, Roman numerals and time to our 'Remarkable Romans' theme.
 However we will also be covering a range of other areas of Mathematics from the National Curriculum.

 By the end of Year 4, it is expected by the Government, that all children know and can recall the multiplication and division facts for the multiplication tables up to 12 X 12 in any order.
 This is to give the children a good foundation for the arithmetic questions that they will be presented with, when the enter Upper Key Stage Two.